MACCNYC/maccnyc.github.io/_documents/organizing.md

 ## Scope of Decision-making

 The MACC makes decisions pertaining directly to MACC and its constituent working groups.
 This includes, but is not limited to, the structure of MACC itself; the creation of new projects; ongoing projects undertaken by MACC or its constituent working groups; management of resources; media and community relations or representation; principles, vision and strategy; community agreements; Relationship to cultural, social, political, and economic organizations; and framing of statements made in its name.
-These types of decisions are made at the organizing meeting.
+These types of decisions are made at the Organizing Assembly.

 ### MACC General Assembly

 The general assembly is for any individual who identifies as an anarchist or is interested in learning more about anarchism.
 The purpose of the assembly is to generate and coordinate on citywide statements or actions for the anarchist movement.

-### MACC Organizing Meeting
+### MACC Organizing Assembly
-The organizing meeting happens monthly.
+The Organizing Assembly happens monthly.
-Anyone who has attended one GA can attend and bring proposals to the organizing meeting.
+Anyone who has attended one GA can attend and bring proposals to the Organizing Assembly.
 Each working group is encouraged to send at least one member.
-The organizing meeting will reportback back at the GA and will share minutes from the meeting via the announcement list.
+The Organizing Assembly will reportback back at the GA and will share minutes from the meeting via the announcement list.

 ### MACC Working Groups